scorpido74/azure-docs.nl-nl/articles/azure-monitor/app/opencensus-python-request.md

     )
     ```

-3. Zorg ervoor dat AzureExporter op de juiste wijze is geconfigureerd in uw `settings.py` onder `OPENCENSUS`.
+3. Controleer of AzureExporter correct is `settings.py` `OPENCENSUS`geconfigureerd in uw onder .

     ```python
     OPENCENSUS = {